 My guess is it isn’t.

 He’s wanted to start a blog for over a year and complains that he doesn’t have any time.
-I explained to him if you really wanted to do it you would have done it already.
+I explained to him if he really wanted to do it he would have done it already.